twodayslate/SplitView/README.md

 ## Usage

 Using SplitView is easy!
-Simply create a `SplitView` and add your views to it!
+Simply create a `SplitView` and add your views to it - just like a `UIStackView`.

 ```
 import SplitView
 ...
 let mySplitView = SplitView()
-mySplitView.addView(myFirstView)
+mySplitView.addSplitSubview(myFirstView)
-mySplitView.addView(mySecondView)
+mySplitView.addSplitSubview(mySecondView)
 ```

 There are certain customizations available including minimum sizing and snapping.